Hyehwa station protests: Protests

 The rallies were organized by a group, described as many sources as an internet café, reportedly named "Protest to Denounce Biased Investigations into Illegal Photography", "Uncomfortable Courage", "Courage to be Uncomfortable", or "Inconvenient Courage".
 The group was reportedly formed on Daum on 10 May, with approximately 27,000 members by 20 May.
-Funds for the protests were collected on an anonymous KakaoTalk chatroom, where people also posted photos of food they bought for the protestors.
+Funds for the protests were collected on an anonymous KakaoTalk chatroom, where people also posted photos of food they bought for the protesters.

 The first rally was held on 19 May 2018, when approximately 12,000 women dressed in red gathered near Hyehwa Station exit no. 2 to protest the investigation of the Hongik University incident.
-Protestors chanted slogans such as "Let's have fair investigations" and "The same punishment for the same crime", and carried signs and placards with slogans such as "My Life is Not Your Porn".
-Protestors briefly shouted at male passerby taking pictures of them; otherwise, there were no reports of violence during the rally.
+Protesters chanted slogans such as "Let's have fair investigations" and "The same punishment for the same crime", and carried signs and placards with slogans such as "My Life is Not Your Porn".
+Protesters briefly shouted at male passerby taking pictures of them; otherwise, there were no reports of violence during the rally.
+However, the protesters shouted controvertial quotes, such as "With dick, not guilty.
+Without dick, guilty," as well as holding pickets that mocked the victim of the Hongik University Insident sexually.
+Interviewees who witnessed the protest responeded "I would be heartbroken if my son grew up to be ridiculed and hated like that just because he's a man.
+"I happened to pass by a rally and saw a picket sign degrading male genitalia...
+It made me wonder if that was even allowed." and“I thought it would be more meaningful to participate in an actual rally rather than just talking about feminism online.
+However, when I saw the photos of the rally preparations posted online, they all seemed to be focused on belittling men rather than advocating for women’s rights, so I didn’t participate."